rackerlabs/support-how-to/content/managed-operations/install-a-sitecore-package.md

 product_url: managed-operations
 ---

 This article describes how to install a Sitecore package from a zip file.
-The zip file contains 3 folders; items, files, and metadata.
-These folders hold both content items and package configuration files.

 ### Prerequisites